TianZengSky/TianZengSky.github.io/_posts/2025-03-25-How-to-create-a-universe.md

 · The initial velocity field (vx, vy) is scaled from displacements.
 This implements the Zel'dovich approximation – a first-order Lagrangian perturbation theory that relates initial velocities to density gradients.

+· You should know that ```np.random.seed(42)``` is a pseudo-random method which is good for testing any ideas such as comparing results of different parameter values.

+OK, let's see the output: